2023 update – This still works with macOS Sonoma and Apple Silicon.

 You can see here that my system clock is showing an error of just 21 microseconds which is perfectly acceptable.
 The only change I’ve made to the configuration is to click on the gear in the top row, scroll down and change pool.ntp.org to be uk.pool.ntp.org, then click ‘Check Syntax’ and ‘Install Config’ to ensure it’s specifically using time servers in the UK rather than the generic ones.

 It’s also a ‘universal’ app so works perfectly well on the new M1 Macs.

-Chrony is completely open source freeware and ChronyControl is donationware with a recommended cost of $15.
+Chrony is completely open source freeware and ChronyControl is donationware with a recommended cost of $20 (I have donated).
 I have no connection with either of these apart from being a very happy user.